 Each Friday morning I post a riddle to get you to think outside the box and exercise your brain.
 If you are stumped, feel free to get help or share it with a friend or colleague to see if you can figure it out together.

 I’ll confirm answers later in the day so don’t worry if you don’t see your comment posted right away.
 I want to give everyone a chance.
 Fair warning that I think this week’s riddle is really tough so don’t get frustrated if you can’t figure it out.
 So here is a hint: Think imitation.

 Like riddles?
 Check out past week’s brain teasers.

-Posted in Hmm
+Posted in NYC

 Tagged BosGuy, Boston Guy

 Chef Evan Campbell serving up brunch at The Trophy Room